G-Core/product-documentation/documentation/dns/dns-records/manage-dns-records-advanced-interface-mode-with-balancing.md

 1\.
 Open the record settings as described in <a href="https://gcore.com/docs/dns/dns-records/manage-dns-records-advanced-interface-mode-with-balancing#1-go-to-records-settings" target="_blank">step 1</a> of the instructions above.

 2\.
-Click **Edit** in the menu that appears when you click on the three dots next to the desired resource record or on its name.
+Click on the three dots next to the desired resource record or on its name.
+In the menu that appears, click **Edit**.

 <img src="https://assets.gcore.pro/docs/dns/dns-records/manage-dns-records-advanced-interface-mode-with-balancing/12989011552529.png" alt="Edit a DNS record" width="80%">